Frequently Asked Questions

 How do you handle students with allergies or health issues?

-We have a full time nurse on staff who coordinates the care for all health issues.
-She keeps the faculty and staff informed of the students’ needs and level of care.
+We have a full time nurses on staff who coordinate the care for all health issues.
+They keep the faculty and staff informed of the students’ needs and level of care.

 Any other questions…..